 Provide mentorship and advanced practice experience through evidence based clinical methods and didactic learning to foster leaders in the speech language pathology profession.

 This is a 48 week (11 month) program from June-April with the majority of the learning taking place within the adult hospital setting.
 The hospital session/term is composed of a series of clinical rotations including neurology, intensive care unit, head/neck, videofluoroscopic swallow study, and general medical.
-The adult outpatient rotation focuses on aerodigestive and voice diagnosis with occasional exposure the cognition, aphasia, and dysphagia diagnosis.
+The adult outpatient rotation focuses on aerodigestive and voice diagnoses with occasional exposure to the cognition, aphasia, and dysphagia diagnoses.

 Master's degree in speech language pathology by May 31.
 Provisional license in the state of Michigan.

 Applications will be accepted from 1/22-3/1 at 11:59pm (ET).
 Applicants will be contacted regarding their status within 2-4 weeks following the application deadline.

 Applicants should submit their resume, along with an essay of 1,000 words or less addressing why they are seeking this clinical fellowship, and what experiences or qualities they have that will allow them to succeed in this role.